Wie man eine gute Umfrage erstellt (Anleitung)

 Also, a survey question can be:

-- Open-ended (the person can answer in any way they want), or
+- Open-ended (the person answers in their own words), or

-- Closed-ended (the person chooses from one of several options)
+- Closed-ended (the person chooses from a limited number of options)

-Closed ended questions are much easier to total up later on, but may stop people giving an answer they really want.
+Closed-ended questions are much easier to analyze, but may not allow respondents to give the answer they really want.

 Example: "What is your favorite color?"